Deaths hit 45 at Virginia care home called ‘virus’s dream’

 “It’s the worst feeling in the world,” he said.

-Canterbury, which has surpassed the most recent death toll of 43 in the outbreak at the Life Care Center in suburban Seattle, is the kind of facility that’s particularly vulnerable to a coronavirus wildfire that has raged through the nation’s frail, elderly long-term care populations, claiming more than 4,000 lives.
+Canterbury, which has surpassed the death toll of 43 in the outbreak at the Life Care Center in suburban Seattle, is the kind of facility that’s particularly vulnerable to a coronavirus wildfire that has raged through the nation’s frail, elderly long-term care populations, claiming more than 4,300 lives.

 Nearly all of Canterbury’s residents rely on Medicaid funding for care of health problems that in many cases were the product of a lifetime of poverty.
 It lacks the amenities and space to keep people apart.
 And it lacks the pay to hire and keep enough staff.

-“A publicly funded nursing home is a virus’ dream,” said Dr. James Wright, Canterbury’s medical director.
+“A publicly funded nursing home is a virus’s dream,” said Dr. Jim Wright, Canterbury’s medical director.
 “It is the best place for a virus to be.
 People are close together.
 Their immune systems are compromised.
 It is just a tinderbox for that match.”

 Around the same time, the second doctor who typically saw patients just stopped showing up, which Wright said had a severe impact on the ability to monitor patients.
 His wife, a palliative care physician, started volunteering.
 Everyone at Canterbury had no choice but to take on unfamiliar tasks.